-Virgo, Libra, Scorpius, Ophiuchus and Sagittarius (click thumbnails for full-size versions: 183 KB, 57 KB and 65 KB) Photographs showing the region of the night sky through which Mars passed during the year following December 2015.
-Small, annotated versions of the photographs can be seen for the Virgo photo (12 KB), the Libra & Northern Scorpius photo (12 KB) and the Sagittarius photo (20 KB).
+Virgo, Libra, Scorpius, Ophiuchus and Sagittarius (click on the thumbnails for their full-size versions: 183 KB, 57 KB and 65 KB) Photographs showing the region of the night sky through which Mars passed during the year following December 2015 (click on the images for their full-size equivalents).
 The regions of the star chart which are visible in the photographs can be seen by clicking on the thumbnail (left, 69 KB).
 In the Virgo photo, stars are visible down to an apparent magnitude of about +7.5; in the Libra & Northern Scorpius photo the limiting magnitude is about +7 whilst that of the Sagittarius photo is about +8.1.
-Note that the three photographs do not have the same scale because of the differing camera lens settings and image resolutions (Move your pointer over the images to identify the constellations and click on the images for their full-size equivalents).
+Note that the three photographs do not have the same scale because of the differing camera lens settings and image resolutions.

 ^ Back to Top of Page

 Moon near Mars Dates,